 Hamakua Macadamia Nut Company

-In 1977, our President and Co-Owner Richard Schnitzler came to Hawai‘i from Michigan, to work for Theo H. Davies & Co. sugar operations.
+In 1977, Co-Owner Richard Schnitzler came to Hawai‘i from Michigan, to work for Theo H. Davies & Co. sugar operations.
 From sugar, he moved into macadamia nuts and over the next 12 years worked with some of the largest macadamia nut producers in the state, before founding his own enterprise, Hamakua Macadamia Nut Company, in 1994.

 Richard’s philosophy, then and now, is to work with private growers and ensure they get fair treatment and the best possible price for their product.
 Using only 100% Hawaii-grown macadamia nuts, and employing local Hawaii people, he began a small canning operation in Kawaihae.
 Soon after, he took a few cans to one of the local Kohala Coast resorts, who were eager to have more.
 Then, with a loan from the state, Hamakua Macadamia Nut Company added a processing plant and developed a number of private label products for sale.